-As the novel COVID-19 became a pandemic, I came to think of nursing as more of a crusade than an employment position, and I have thrived on its intensity, bringing out the best in me as it has also done with most of my coworkers.
-With COVID-19, the link between awareness and strategy has become a life or death issue for hundreds of thousands; I take this very seriously, to the bone, occupying a central place in my heart now for several months.
-I want to help with preventive medicine in particular.
+Especially as the novel COVID-19 became a pandemic, I came to think of nursing as more of a crusade than an employment position.
+I have thrived on its intensity, bringing out the best in me as it has done with most coworkers.
+With COVID-19, the link between awareness and strategy became a life-or-death issue for hundreds of thousands; I take this very seriously, to the bone, occupying a principal place in my heart.
+I want to contribute to preventive medicine.

-My goal is to reach the state-of-the-art in preventive-focused Family Practice Nursing.
+My goal is to practice state-of-the-art, preventive-focused, Family Practice Nursing.
 Once I near the top level of achievement possible in nursing, I will seek to stay there for as long as possible.
-I feel strongly that I have many decades of full-time service and leadership centered on my professional passion and love for my community.
+I have many decades of full-time service and leadership ahead of me, centered on my professional passion and love for my community.
 In my career as a bedside nurse, the percentage of my patients who suffer from a lack of preventive care is staggering.
-My patients almost always find themselves chronically ill due to the wrong lifestyle choices made long ago and, more generally than not, sustained until the disease has already begun to win the battle.
-Now that one month follows another COVID-19 death with America leading the world, I feel that I have grown enormously and become much stronger than I ever imagined I might become.
-I have hit my stride, found a new permanent normal, a way of thinking that I believe will serve me well for a long time to come as a leader in Nursing, fighting the children of COVID-19 and the other biological perils that in all likelihood will continue to present themselves in an increasingly fragile and vulnerable, natural world, fed and exacerbated by climate change and pollution.
+My patients always find themselves chronically ill due to the wrong lifestyle choices made long ago and, more generally than not, sustained until the disease has already begun to win the battle.
+Now that one month of death follows another of COVID-19 with America leading the world, I feel I have grown enormously and become much stronger than I ever imagined.
+I have hit my stride, found a new permanent normal, a way of thinking that I believe will serve me well for a long time to come as a leader in Nursing, fighting the children of COVID-19 and the other biological perils that in all likelihood will continue to present themselves in an increasingly fragile and vulnerable, world, fed and exacerbated by climate change and pollution.